Birch-san/wizardcoder-play/README.md

 - `--chat_memory`: enable conversation history, for multi-turn conversations (CodeLlama-Instruct was trained on this, but WizardCoder was not)
 - `--initial_input 'Write a function which computes the Fibonacci sequence.'`: you can buffer a prompt to be submitted as soon as the model's loaded.

 You can press Ctrl+C whilst the model is generating a response, to interrupt it.
+If `--chat_memory` is enabled: the unfinished message **does** get persisted into the conversation history.
 If the model is **not** generating a response, then Ctrl+C will exit the software.

 ### Few-shotting